danderson100/sheetsCrawler/README.md

 Purpose: This program is for WGU students.
 It uses Google Sheets API and Selenium Driver to pull all LinkedIn addresses from the WGU LinkedIn Network Google sheet and controls a remote browser to send requests to everyone on the list.
 This program may encounter problems if you are not at least a third connection from the people in the list.
-So you may want to manually add one or two users before running it.
+Feel free to add me manually: https://www.linkedin.com/in/david-s-anderson/ Then you'll be 2nd connection with most people.
 The code should take about 10-15 minutes to add everyone (~165 invites), so you may need to ensure your monitor doesn't sleep.

 SETUP INSTRUCTIONS:
 ------------------------------------------------------------------------------------------------------------------------